Junha0Zhang/BrainCalculator/README.md

     where ```*``` is the version of your anaconda/python.
 To test it, run ```from nipype.interfaces import brainsuite``` in python.
 Refer to the [installation guide](http://brainsuite.org/nipype_installation/) for more tutorials.

 ### Batch processing of MRI
-The ADNI dataset consists of around 1000 T1-weighted MRI images of male and female subjects from 51-100 years old, taken in the [Univerisity Hospital Zurich](https://www.usz.ch).
-For details about the dataset, please ask [Ruiqing Ni](https://biomed.ee.ethz.ch/institute/People/person-detail.html?persid=225279).
+Around 400 T1-weighted MRI images of male and female non-demented control subjects from 51-100 years old from the ADNI dataset was used (https://adni.loni.usc.edu/).
+Data used in preparation of this article were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
+As such, the investigators within the ADNI contributed to the design and implementation of ADNI and/or provided data but did not participate in analysis or writing of this report.
+A complete listing of ADNI investigators can be found at: http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf.
+For details about the dataset, please contact [Ruiqing Ni](https://biomed.ee.ethz.ch/institute/People/person-detail.html?persid=225279).
 It is organized as follows:
 - `ADNI`
     - `***_S_****`
         - `MPRAGE`